How to Buy a Projector Advice

-Most people want a solution that works, don’t want all the whistles and bells and have a budget to work too.
+Most people want a solution that works, don’t want all the whistles and bells and have a budget to work to.

-- If you have up to £400 inc VAT to spend we recommend the ViewSonic PA503W – bright, easy to use, decent resolution, lightweight and affordable – ideal for an audience up to 50 people in a room with standard lighting
+- If you have up to £450 inc VAT to spend we recommend the ViewSonic PA700W – bright, easy to use, basic resolution, lightweight and affordable – ideal for an audience up to 100 people in a room with standard lighting

-- If you have up to £500 inc VAT to spend we recommend the ViewSonic PX701HD - as above but high definition so twice the picture quality for a small uplift in price, ideal for business or home use
+- If you have up to £550 inc VAT to spend we recommend the ViewSonic PX701HDH - as above but High Definition so twice the picture quality for a small uplift in price, ideal for business or home use

 - If you have up to £700 inc VAT to spend we recommend the Epson EB-FH52 - as above again but even brighter and much more flexible on where bit can be placed, ideal for business or home use

-- If space is limited in your classroom or meeting room then go for a short throw like the Epson EB-685W or the interactive version EB-685Wi - take care as it needs a flat surface not a pull down or non-tensioned screen.
+- If space is limited in your classroom or meeting room then go for an Ultra Short Throw like the Epson EB-770F or the interactive version EB-770Fi - take care as it needs a flat surface not a pull down or non-tensioned screen.
 Please have a discussion with us before you buy a short throw as there are things you need to know which make a huge difference as to whether this will work for you

-- If you have a large hall or church and image size under 3m then the Sony VPL-PHZ10 (A-Grade) is perfect - very bright, laser light source, full 5 year manufacturer warranty and heavily discounted from new
+- If you have a large hall or church and image size under 3m then the Sony VPL-PHZ51 is perfect - very bright, laser light source, 3 year manufacturer warranty and very flexible where it can be positioned

 - For a basic 4K home cinema under £1k we recommend the ViewSonic PX701-4K - ultra sharp pictures at an incredible price

-- For a dedicated HD home cinema we recommend the Sony VPL-HW65ES - unbeatable colour accuracy and contrast in it's price range
+- For a dedicated HD home cinema we recommend the Epson EH-TW9400 - unbeatable colour accuracy and contrast in it's price range

-- For a top-of-the-range home theatre then the Sony 4K range is definitely where to look - the very best way to sort this kind of setup is to give us a call so we can customise the setup for you, check if there are any ex-demo deals and put together a complete home cinema package with screen, audio, mount and cabling
+- For a top-of-the-range home theatre then the Sony 4K Range is definitely where to look - the very best way to sort this kind of setup is to give us a call so we can customise the setup for you, check if there are any ex-demo deals and put together a complete home cinema package with screen, audio, mount and cabling

-- If you are a photographer with a limited budget then choose a home cinema projector and control the lighting, LCD is preferable due to the colour accuracy. if you have a larger budget like a camera club then talk to us about laser projectors or Lcos projectors.
+- If you are a photographer with a limited budget then choose a home cinema projector and control the lighting, LCD is preferable due to the colour accuracy. if you have a larger budget like a camera club then talk to us about laser LCD projectors.